aseprite/api/api/websocket.md

 Try connecting to the server.
-After a successful connection, `onreceive` function will be called with message type `WebSocketMessageType.Open`.
+After a successful connection, `onreceive` function will be called with message type `WebSocketMessageType.OPEN`.
 When the server or network breaks the connection, the client tries reconnecting automatically.

 ## WebSocket:close()

 Disconnects from the server.
-After a disconnect, `onreceive` function will be called with message type `WebSocketMessageType.Close`.
+After a disconnect, `onreceive` function will be called with message type `WebSocketMessageType.CLOSE`.

 ## WebSocket:sendText()